Thai television soap opera: International broadcasts

 Outside Southeast Asia, Thai television content has also gained popularity in the broader Asian region.
-In the 2000's, many Thai soap operas aired in China, were dubbed into Chinese language.
+In the 2000s, many Thai soap operas aired in China, dubbed into Chinese.
 With the advent of online and digital media, Thai television content continued to gain popularity in China through word of mouth and viral hits on social networking sites such as Bilibili & Weibo.
-By the late 2010's, Thai content became a mainstay in Chinese streaming platforms, which led to many Chinese companies forming partnerships and collaborating with Thai production companies, such as iQIYI forming a partnership with RS Television to remake Thai content for Chinese audiences.
+By the late 2010s, Thai content became a mainstay of Chinese streaming platforms, which led to many Chinese companies forming partnerships and collaborating with Thai production companies, such as iQIYI forming a partnership with RS Television to remake Thai content for Chinese audiences.
 Over the years, numerous Thai series were adapted and remade for Chinese audiences through such collaborations as Project S: The Series & My Husband in Law.
-In 2011, Thai dramas quickly became popular in China, with a high performance-price-ratio, passing South Korean dramas as the second most popular country of origin for foreign shows in China, following Hong Kong dramas.
+In 2011, Thai dramas quickly became popular in China, with a high performance-price ratio, passing South Korean dramas as the second most popular country of origin for foreign shows in China, following Hong Kong dramas.
 The rise of Thai entertainment in China has had an effect in other aspects of Thai-China relations, with Thai dramas credited as being partially responsible for the popularity of Thailand as a tourism destination amongst Chinese travellers and being consistently awarded as 'Weibo's most popular destination' award.
 Meanwhile in Japan, Thai dramas experienced a boom in 2020, with Yahoo Japan stating that "the Thai wave is coming after the Korean wave."
 While the initial boom was led by Thai BL dramas such as 2gether and SOTUS, the introduction of Thai entertainment to the Japanese market led Japanese consumers to explore other Thai entertainment content as well.
 After months of sustained popularity, TV Asahi announced a business partnership with GMMTV to "deliver fresh and stellar Thai content to the Japanese market and further unlock the great potential 'Thai style' entertainment holds".
 In India, Thai BL dramas have increased in popularity among Indian women since the early 2020s.
 In 2023, Indian streaming platform MX Player began broadcasting Hindi-dubbed Thai dramas on its platform for the South Asian market.

 With its rising popularity, numerous streaming platforms such as Netflix, Line TV and WeTV have purchased Thai content to stream to global audiences.
 Aside from airing the content, many of the streaming platforms have also formed partnership with Thai production houses to develop their own original content for their platforms.

 Thai soap operas are available in Nepal alongside English language, Hindi, Korean and Chinese dramas.

 Thai soap operas are available to stream with subtitles on Iflix in Sri Lanka.

-Recently, a historical romantic drama set in the Ayutthaya Kingdom Love Destiny (2018) became hit across countries including Russia.
+Recently, a historical romantic drama set in the Ayutthaya Kingdom Love Destiny (2018) became a hit across countries including Russia.

 In 2021, Thai primetime Lakorns have started to broadcast via Netflix worldwide in the same as in Thailand.